lijiangdong/lijiangdong.github.io/_posts/2013-06-25-video-post.md

 Video embeds are responsive and scale with the width of the main content block with the help of [FitVids](http://fitvidsjs.com/).

 Adding YouTube video embeds causes errors when building your Jekyll site.
 To fix wrap the html within `{::nomarkdown}` tags.
-Example below:more
+Example below:<!--more-->

 {% highlight html %}
 {::nomarkdown}